The Best Pattern Makers Paper and Alternative Affordable Options.

 This is because its thickness allows you to trace the pattern directly on the fabric or to another pattern paper to make modifications.

-If you have a pattern that you use a lot, tracing it on brown craft paper can make it more durable.
+If you use a pattern often, tracing it on brown craft paper can make it more durable.

 The not-so-cool thing about this material is that it is super difficult to store.
 It usually takes a special rack just to hang the patterns made with it.